 One of the pieces they rehearsed was “Summertime.”
 As they played through it initially, I waited patiently until they reached the middle part of the arrangement where, on the record, it sounded like Shaw’s clarinet had some sort of reverb on it.
 I was completely astonished when the clarinet soloist, Larry Combs, who was the principal clarinetist of the Chicago Symphony Orchestra, and a splendid, sensitive musician, began playing the famous Shaw solo, which had been written out, and which he played flawlessly, and the first alto player, from his seat in the saxophone section, played exactly the same notes on his clarinet, in unison with Mr. Combs.
-There it was right before me: the secret of the reverb was nothing more than two clarinets playing in unison.
+There it was right before me: the secret of the reverb was nothing more than two clarinets, about ten feet from one another, playing in unison.

 This recording was digitally remastered by Mike Zirpolo.

 Notes and links: